klauseduard/under-over-models/index.md

 # Underfitting and Overfitting in Software Development

-This repository contains a publication exploring how concepts like underfitting and overfitting as they are used in machine learning and mathematical modeling, help us understand various problems of in software development field.
+This publication explores how machine learning concepts—particularly underfitting and overfitting—provide an analytical framework for understanding complexity trade-offs in modern software organizations.
+It examines how these principles apply to software architecture, engineering processes, and technical decision-making, with particular focus on:

+- System design and architectural choices
+- Software development estimation and planning
+- Technical organization design patterns
+- AI's transformative impact on engineering practices

 <div class="publication-info">
   <p>Initial Release: April 2025 | Last Updated: April 2025</p>